Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 The goals of performance marketing and brand marketing may seem similar at first glance, but they are actually quite different.

-Performance marketing is all about achieving specific, measurable goals such as sales or leads.
-Brand marketing, on the other hand, is more focused on building long-term brand awareness and creating a positive image for the company.
+Performance marketing focuses on achieving specific, measurable goals such as sales or lead generation.
+Brand marketing, on the other hand, is more focused on building long-term brand awareness and creating a positive brand image for the company.

-Let’s see how they differ.
+Let’s see how performance marketing vs brand marketing goals differ.
 These are the goals and metrics of brand marketing:

 Performance marketing is all about achieving specific, measurable goals such as sales or leads.
-Marketers use performance marketing platforms to track these metrics and fine-tune their approach.
+Marketers use performance marketing platforms to track these metrics and fine-tune their marketing efforts.

 Brand marketing campaigns are more focused on building awareness and creating a positive image for the company, which can be hard to measure.